slngshotx/PWM-slotcar-controller/README.md

 # PWM-slotcar-controller
-Project to create a basic PWM slotcar (Scalextric) controller using an ESP-32 dev board
+Project to create a basic PWM slotcar (Scalextric) controller using an ESP-32 dev board.

 # Pre-requisites
 - ESP-32 Devkit board.